This is an archive page for Athens

 All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.

 The AA Visiting School requires a fee of £600 per participant, which includes a £60 Visiting Membership fee.
 If you are already a member, the total fee will be reduced by £60.

-A limited amount of discounts are available if you are planning to apply as a group, or if you are applying for both the Athens and Istanbul VS. Please contact the VS Director Alexandros Kallegias on Alexandros.Kallegias@aaschool.ac.uk for more details.
+A limited amount of discounts are available if you are planning to apply as a group, or if you are applying for both the Athens and Istanbul VS. A limited amount of scholarships with the Stavros Niarchos Foundation is also available for young architects in Greece.
+Please contact the VS Director Alexandros Kallegias on Alexandros.Kallegias@aaschool.ac.uk for more details.

 Fees do not include flights or accommodation, but accommodation options can be advised.
 Students need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

 The workshop is open to current Undergrad and Graduate architecture and design students, PhD candidates and young professionals.
 Software Requirements: Adobe Creative Suite, Rhino 5.